Laparoscopic Roux-en-Y Gastric Bypass

 - Because the duodenum is bypassed, poor absorption of calcium has caused metabolic bone disease in some patients, resulting in bone pain, loss of height, humped back and fractures of the ribs and hipbones.
 Women, already at risk for osteoporosis that can occur after menopause, should be aware of the potential for heightened bone calcium loss.

 - A chronic anemia due to Vitamin B12 deficiency may occur.

 - All of the deficiencies mentioned above, however, can be managed through proper diet and vitamin supplements.

 - A condition known as “dumping syndrome” can occur as the result of rapid emptying of stomach contents into the small intestine.
 This is sometimes triggered when too much sugar or large amounts of carbohydrate containing food (past is a good example) is consumed.
 The symptoms include nausea, weakness, sweating, faintness and, on occasion, diarrhea after eating.
 While generally not considered to be a serious risk to your health, the results can be extremely unpleasant and are an indication that you are not following the diet recommended to you.
-Dr. Christou considers this a “safety valve” created by this surgery and will remind you that if you cheat – you pay!
+We consider this a “safety valve” created by this surgery and will remind you that if you cheat – you pay!

 - Inability to detect the stomach, duodenum, and parts of the small intestine using X-ray or endoscopy, should problems arise after surgery such as ulcers, bleeding, or malignancy